dbusn/hart-backend/README.md

 1. build the frontend with `npm run build`
 2. Put the `index.html` just generated in the `templates` folder in the backend.
 3. Put the rest of the generated frontend files in the `static` folder in the backend.
-4. Change the links in the `index.html` referring to js/img/css files by adding the prefix `static/`
+4. Change the links in the `index.html` referring to js/img/css files by adding the prefix `static\`
 5. Change the `DISTRIBUTION` boolean in the `definitions.py` file to `True`.
 6. Change the `CONNECTED_TO_PROTOTYPE` boolean in the `definitions.py` file to `True`.